Switch location / audience type

 UK

-Although we all know the cost of care in later life could be significant, few people realise the true extent of care home costs, nor do they adequately plan how to pay for them.
-Having a comprehensive wealth strategy in place can ensure you are financially prepared, should you require long-term care in the future.
+Although we all know the cost of care in later life could be significant, few people realise the true extent of care home costs, or adequately plan how to pay for them.
+Having a comprehensive wealth strategy in place can ensure you are financially prepared if you require long-term care in the future.

-You may want to consider making contingency plans for your care costs, whether that is for a care home or care at home.
+At CGWM, we are not expecting legislation around care home fees for wealthy individuals to change dramatically, no matter the results of the looming election.
+Instead, we would encourage making contingency plans for your care costs, whether that is for a care home or care at home.
 Having money earmarked for your later life care could give you greater peace of mind and the means to choose the best option.
-There are other options that you could also consider, including inheritance tax planning or an annuity for care home fees, which are covered in the case study below.

 What you need to know about care homes and care costs

-If you are worried about your later life care costs, expert wealth planning can help you set up a ‘care costs plan’ to provide peace of mind and save you and your family worrying about how you will manage to pay for your care home costs, if and when the time comes.
+If you are worried about later life care costs, whether for yourself or an older family member, expert wealth planning can help you set up a care costs plan.
+This will give you peace of mind and save you and your family worrying about how you will manage to pay for your care home costs, if and when the time comes.

-If your circumstances change and residential care is required for you or another family member, it’s so important to make sure your adviser takes a holistic view of your total wealth.
-They can set up the right financial ‘care costs’ plan to see you, or your family member, comfortably through the rest of life.
-There are a number of ways this can be achieved, including care home tax planning for capital maintenance and help with your inheritance plans, or an annuity for care home fees, as illustrated in the case study below.
+If your circumstances change and residential care is needed for you or another family member, it’s so important to make sure your adviser takes a holistic view of your total wealth.
+They can set up a financial care costs plan to see you, or your family member, comfortably through the rest of life.
+There are a number of ways this can be achieved, including care home tax planning for capital maintenance and help with your inheritance plans, or an annuity for care home fees.

 Of course, when you or any other family members need care, planning what to do can be very stressful.
 You’ll be faced with many decisions and may be unsure where to start or who to talk to, particularly when it comes to sorting out how to pay for care as long as it’s needed.